fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 # Linux* TPM* Implementation

-`Ubuntu* OS version 18.04` on x86 was used as a development and execution OS.
+`Ubuntu* OS version 20.04` on x86 was used as a development and execution OS.
 Follow these steps to compile and execute Secure Device Onboard (SDO).

 The SDO build and execution depend on OpenSSL* toolkit version 1.1.1g.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

-## 1. Packages requirements when setting up TPM2.0 (on Ubuntu OS version 18.04):
+## 1. Packages Requirements when Setting up TPM2.0 (on Ubuntu* OS version 20.04):

 OpenSSL* toolkit version 1.1.1g.
 Follow the steps given in Section 10 to update the openssl version to 1.1.1g.

-## 2. TPM* Library Installation (for Ubuntu OS version 18.04):
+## 2. TPM* Library Installation (for Ubuntu OS version 20.04):

 SDO TPM based client-sdk uses TPM-TSS 2.3.1, TPM2-ABRMD 2.2.0 and TPM2-TOOLS 4.0.1 libraries for key and cryptography related operations.
 The TPM-TSS library is required for compiling the code while all 3 libraries are required for running the code.
 Create an empty directory, download and execute SDO TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh) which can be used for both installation and uninstallation of TPM libraries.
 Alternatively, perform steps listed in section 2.1 to setup TPM library without using the TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh).

 To compile and execute TPM enabled SDO Client-SDK use one of the appropriate commands: